Table of Contents

 Add the oil to your baths, face masks or moisturizing cream.
-Also, Chamomile oil can be applied on hair to give sleeker and softer feels.
+Also, Chamomile oil can be applied to hair to give sleeker and softer feels.

 There are still more and more skin remedies with a variety of essential oils.
 Likewise, they are also used in mani-pedis to treat nail fungus.
 Just make sure that you have carefully researched the oils prior to having topical applications.